 What Types Of Damages Is A Victim Of Wrongful Termination Entitled To?

 There are several types of damages that wrongfully terminated employees are entitled to receive.
 The most obvious is lost past and future earnings.
 When you lose your job, one of the main things you lose is your wages.
 So, as a wrongfully terminated employee, once you’ve proved your case, you are entitled to be paid what you would have been paid if you had not been wrongfully fired.
 If, at the time of trial, you still haven’t found suitable replacement employment, you will also be eligible for future lost wages and future lost benefits.
-If you found lower paying replacement employment, you’d be entitled to the difference between what you used to make and what you are now making.
+If you have found lower paying replacement employment, you’d be entitled to the difference between what you used to make and what you are now making.

 In cases where the employer really does something egregiously wrong, you may be entitled to punitive damages.
-Punitive damages are not based on your actual losses, but based on an amount necessary to punish the employer, which may be quite high for larger employers.
+Punitive damages are not based on your actual losses, but are based on an amount necessary to punish the employer, which may be quite high for larger employers.
 In addition to emotional distress, punitive damages, and lost past and future wages, an employee who is wrongfully terminated is often entitled to their legal fees and costs.
-The law protects employees against insidious discrimination, retaliation, and harassment, and provides a one-way fee shifting, where the employee can be paid back for his or her legal fees, yet the employer cannot be paid by the employee if the employer is able to defend the action.
+The law protects employees against discrimination, retaliation, and harassment, and provides a one-way fee shifting, where the employee can be paid back for his or her legal fees, yet the employer cannot be paid by the employee if the employer is able to successfully defend the lawsuit.

 For more information on Constructive Discharge in California, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (562) 630-1500 today.